-DATE: October 6, 2022
+DATE: October 13, 2023

 The purpose of this memorandum is to provide long-term care facilities (LTCF)1 and other residential health and living facilities with current guidance for preventing and controlling influenza cases and outbreaks and with information on the reporting requirements in the event of a suspected or confirmed influenza outbreak.
 Specific guidance pertaining to COVID-19 can be found on the Illinois Department of Public Health (IDPH) or Centers for Disease Control & Prevention (CDC) websites.
 While notes specific to COVID-19 are mentioned in some sections of this document, the primary intent of this memorandum is to provide guidance for influenza.
 In certain situations, COVID-19 guidance may be more restrictive than the influenza guidance mentioned in this document.
-Facilities should refer to the appropriate guidance for the situation currently occurring in the community and the state, as the more restrictive guidance may be recommended.
+Facilities should defer to the appropriate guidance for the situation currently occurring in the community and the state, to determine which measures should be followed.